Zylann/godot_voxel/doc/source/generators.md

 This way, the 2D noise is only computed once for each column of voxels along Y, which speeds up generation a lot.

 In Voxel Graphs, the same optimization occurs.
-When the list of operations is computed, all operations that only depend on X and Z are put first in the list.
-Then a specific index is remembered where the first operation dependent on Y can be found.
-When generating a block of voxels, the first XZ slice is computed by reading the list from its beginning.
-But every following slice, the list is read starting from that special index instead, skipping all the first nodes.
-The next nodes can still refer to the result of the nodes that depend on X and Z because their buffers are not reset between slices.
-In other words, results are cached.
+When the list of operations is computed, they are put in two groups: `XZ` and `XZY`.
+All operations that only depend on X and Z are put into the `XZ` group, and others go into the `XZY` group.
+When generating a block of voxels, the `XZ` group is executed once for the first slice of voxels, and the `XZY` group is executed for every slice, re-using results from the `XZ` group.

 This optimization only applies on both X and Z axes.
 It can be toggled in the inspector.